 Hint: Inactive plugins have a different background color than active plugins and display an “Activate” link below the plugin name …

-If you need to browse all the files that will be deleted before proceeding any further, then click on the “Click to view entire list of files which will be deleted” link in the “Delete Plugin” page …
+If you need to review a list of all the files that will be deleted before proceeding any further, then click on the “Click to view entire list of files which will be deleted” link in the “Delete Plugin” screen …

-The entire list of files belonging to the plugin selected for deletionwill display on your screen …
+All files associated with the plugin selected for removalwill be listed on your screen …

-If you are certain that you would like to proceed and delete the selected plugin files, click on the Yes, Delete these files button …
+If you are positively certain that you want to go ahead and delete the selected plugin files, then click on the Yes, Delete these files button …

 Click the Apply button …

-Once you have ticked all the check boxes next to the plugins that you want to delete, choose Delete from the Bulk Actions drop down menu …
+Once you have ticked all the check boxes next to the plugins that you want deleted, select Delete from the Bulk Actions dropdown menu …

 A list of all selected plugins will display in the Delete Plugins screen.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely sure that you want to proceed to the next step and remove all of the plugins listed …
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you would like to go ahead and remove all of the plugins listed …

-In addition to the methods shown above, you can install WordPress plugins to manage your plugins.
+In addition to the methods shown above, you can install WordPress plugins to manage your WordPress plugins.

 Health Check & troubleshooting